kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 ###### Will enabling / using this feature result in any new API calls?

 Yes.
-The VAC protection controller will be expensive because it needs to LIST PVCs/PVs but the call volume should be low.
+The VAC protection controller will be expensive because it needs to LIST PVCs/PVs but the call rate should be low because it is user triggered by changing VAC in the PVC.

 - API call type: PATCH PVC
 - estimated throughput: low, only once for PVCs that have